turuluu/whispers/README.md

 An hour long interview is cut into chunks as Whisper limits the max length to 30 min.

-Transcribing an hour long interview as mp3 and fixing using the script runs in 5 minutes and costs <1 euro.
+Transcribing an hour long interview as mp3 and transforming it using the script runs in 5 minutes and costs <1 euro.